 Special Educational Needs & Disabilities

-The government has introduced changes to the law around the way children and young people aged 0 to 25 with special educational needs and disabilities receive support.
+The government introduced changes to the law around the way children and young people aged 0 to 25 with special educational needs and disabilities receive support.

 At Fiddlers Lane our SENCO is Ms Beverley Cohen.
 We aim to provide every child with access to a broad and balanced education.
 This includes the National Curriculum in line with the Special Educational Needs Code of Practice.